jeffry01/key_value_datastore/README.md

 ---------------------------------create(key,value)------------------------------------------------

-This method is called with key and value. key is usually string and value can be json object.
+This method is called with key and value. key is usually a string and value can be json object.
 If create is invoked for existing key appropriate error is displayed.
 Each key is subjected to Time To Live (TTL) property.
 Default TTL is 360 seconds.
 User cannot access the key to modify the value not more than 360 seconds.
 The whole datastore is not more than 1Gb.

 >>> object.create(key,value)

 ----------------------------------read(key)-------------------------------------------------------

-This method is called with key.
+This method is called with key as parameter.
 Once the key is expired from TTL, user cannot perform read method for the particular key.

 >>> object.read(key)

 ----------------------------------delete(key)-----------------------------------------------------

-This method is called with key.
+This method is called with key as parameter.
 Once the key is expired from TTL, user cannot perform delete method for the particular key.

 >>> object.delete(key)